thangnguyenofficial/micro-services-synchronous-sample/README.md

 ## Prerequisites

-**In order to build and run the project, it is recommended that you have the following installed.**
+**In order to build and run the project, it is recommended that you have the following installed**

-*.NET Core 3.1 SDK.
+* .NET Core 3.1 SDK.
 You can test that you have it installed by entering the command dotnet --list-sdks
+* Install EF Core Tool to migrate database
+* Visual Studio 2019 (Community Edition or Greater) or Visual Studio Code

+## Launch Project

+**Launch in a browser**

+* If you have followed the instructions, The client website will be running on port 5000, which you can access in the browser at https://localhost:5000.
+* The Event Catalog microservice will be running on port 5001 and you can view the API documentation at https://localhost:5001/swagger
+* The Shopping Basket microservice will be running on port 5002 and you can view the API documentation at https://localhost:5002/swagger